-RISK FACTORS
+SUPPLEMENTARY RISK FACTORS

-You should carefully consider the risks described below and in the "Risk Factors" section of the accompanying prospectus, in addition to the risk factors included in any document incorporated by reference into this prospectus supplement and the accompanying prospectus, before making a decision to purchase shares of our common stock.
-The risks and uncertainties described in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus are not the only risks we face.
+Investing in the Notes involves a number of significant risks.
+You should carefully consider the risks described below and all other information contained in this prospectus supplement, the accompanying prospectus, any free writing prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus before making a decision to purchase our Notes.
+The risks and uncertainties described below are not the only ones facing us.
 Additional risks and uncertainties not presently known to us, or not presently deemed material by us, may also impair our operations and performance.

-If any of the risks described below or in these other documents actually occur, our business, financial condition or results of operations could be materially adversely affected.
-If that happens, the trading price or NAV of our common stock could decline, and you may lose all or part of your investment.
-We believe the risk factors described below and in these other documents are the principal risk factors associated with an investment in our common stock as well as those factors generally associated with an investment company with investment objectives, investment policies, capital structure or trading markets similar to ours.
+If any of the following risks actually occur, our business, financial condition or results of operations could be materially adversely affected.
+If that happens, our net asset value and the trading price of our securities could decline and you may lose all or part of your investment.